rajaswamynathan1978/Selenium_Training/README.md

 Chrome - Execute Automation
 Edge - FaceBook Login
 ScreenShot For Fail Test Cases
-This project can run as TestNG Project and Maven (POM.xml)
+WebDriverEventListener for recording Web Driver Events & ITestListener for taking screenshot of Failing test cases This project can run as TestNG Project and Maven (POM.xml)

 SeleniumProject_MavenCucumberTestNG_EA - This Project has tests with the following functionalities